USDA-ARS-NWRC/awsm/docs/getting_started/install/full_stack_install.rst

 .. note::

-    Weather forecast retrieval is a dependency of SMRF and should not to be installed from source unless modifying the weather forecast retrieval code.
+    Weather forecast retrieval is a dependency of SMRF and does not to be installed from source unless modifying the weather forecast retrieval code.

 .. code:: bash